If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 Canva reminds you that you have 30 days to try this service for free and that you will be notified 3 days before the trial period ends and you start to charge monthly fees.

-In short, for your piece of copy to provide the results you want, you need to make sure you have countered all possible objections the customer may have before buying from you and also remind her of all the benefits she will get.
+If you want your copy to provide the results you want, you need to make sure you’ve countered all possible objections the customer may have before buying from you.

-I advise you to read a lot about writing copy and every time you buy something or search for information, notice how the copy is written and if you think you can learn something from it.
+Read a lot about copy and every time you buy something or navigate the web notice how the copy is written and if you can learn something from it.

 You can study not only web copy, but also sales copy on the press, on television or billboards.

-The examples we have seen today are direct response copywriting, where the seller seeks an immediate reaction from the potential customer, hence the inclusion of a CTA.
+The examples we’ve seen today are direct response copywriting, where the seller seeks an immediate reaction from the prospect, hence the inclusion of a CTA.